 - Using a ⅓ cup scoop, add batter to the center of the pan and then pick it up and swirl it with your wrist so the batter spreads toward the edges of the pan in a circle shape.
 (This might take a bit of practice.
 The crepes will taste just as good even if they are not perfectly round!)

-- Cook for about 3 minutes, then see if you can loosen the crepe from the pan and move it around a little.
+- Cook for about 3 minutes, then gently loosen the crepe from the pan and move it around a little.
 Check the underside and continue to cook until it is lightly golden and has contracted in size a bit, with the edges pulling away from the sides of the pan.
 Do not flip the crepe.

-- Set aside on a plate and cover with a kitchen towel to keep warm while you make the rest of the crepes.
+- Transfer the crepe to a plate and cover with a kitchen towel to keep warm while you make the rest.
 Once all crepes are done, assemble with toppings of choice and serve.
+See notes below for fillings suggestions.

 Notes

-- You do not need a crepe pan.
+- A skillet is all you need: You do not need a crepe pan.
 You can make them in a 12" non-stick skillet.
 If you're using a smaller skillet, be sure to use less than ⅓ cup measure of batter, or the crêpes will be too thick.

-- If the batter sizzles and becomes porous all the way through, your pan is too hot.
+- Watch the heat of the pan: If the batter sizzles and becomes porous all the way through, your pan is too hot.
 Lower the heat and try again.
 Just like pancakes, the first crepe may be a throwaway.

 Leave a Reply